rationalpsyche/Notes/README.md

 # Notes
-Notes about commands (unix,latex, etc.) that I never remember
+Notes about Latex, OS, Graphviz and Unix commands